microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 - Setup an XEvent trace for queries

-TODO: Show steps to setup XEvent to an Azure Storage account to trace queries
+TODO: This step may be moved to a BONUS activity.

 **Step 2: Run the workload and observe performance**